1c-syntax/bsl-language-server/docs/en/index.md

 Starting BSL Language Server in standard mode will run the Language Server communicating via [LSP]([language server protocol](https://microsoft.github.io/language-server-protocol/)). stdin and stdout are used for communication.

 By default diagnostics texts are displayed in Russian.
-To switch the diagnostics text language you need to set parameter `diagnosticLanguage` in configuration file or raise an event `workspace/didChangeConfiguration`:
+To switch the diagnostics text language you need to set parameter `language` in configuration file or raise an event `workspace/didChangeConfiguration`:

 <a id="analyze"></a>